Sextant Global High Income Fund

 None.

-The adviser has committed through March 31, 2023, to waive fees and/or reimburse expenses to the extent necessary to ensure that the Fund’s net operating expenses, excluding brokerage commissions, interest, taxes, and extraordinary expenses, do not exceed the net operating expense ratio of 0.75%.
+2 The Adviser has committed through March 31, 2025, to waive fees and/ or reimburse expenses to the extent necessary to ensure that the Fund’s net operating expenses, excluding brokerage commissions, interest, taxes, and extraordinary expenses, do not exceed the net operating expense ratio of 0.75%.
 This expense limitation agreement may be changed or terminated only with approval of the Board of Trustees.

 When you buy shares through a financial intermediary, that intermediary may charge a transaction fee or commission which is not reflected in the expenses table.
 Purchases and redemptions of Fund shares will be made at the daily net asset value established by the Fund (before imposition of a commission).